-- 1 Communication in factories has until now been mainly wired communication.
-There are increasing - 2 expectations for the use of wireless connectivity amongst machines in the manufacturing and - 3 factory processes.
-Future industrial factory networks are expected to use more wireless to reduce - 4 the installation cost as well as to enhance flexibility.
-As such, the factory network needs to support - 5 the successful operation of various wireless applications. - 6 This report addresses integrated wired and wireless Internet of Things (IoT) communications in - 7 the factory environment, and includes use cases and requirements with a focus on bridged Layer - 8 2 networks.
-It presents problems and challenges observed within the factory and reports on - 9 possible solutions for overcoming some of these issues in order to enable flexibility within - 10 factories. - 11 One distinct aspect of factory networks is that the physical devices connecting to the network are - used to control and monitor real-world actions and conditions.
-This requires the provisioning of - 13 QoS for a variety of traffic types that may be characterised as either periodic or sporadic.
-In a - 14 flexible factory, humans are engaged in the control and monitoring system and therefore need to - be interconnected with the network in order to interact with physical devices and machinery. - 16 When the factory network is extended over radio, some incompatibility in QoS provisioning - 17 between wired and wireless segments becomes apparent due to unpredictable variations in the - 18 available bandwidth over the radio segment.
-In order to overcome the variable environment for - 19 wireless communications, coordination amongst network elements is required. - 20 The report considers communication requirements for six categories of wireless applications, - 21 which are classified according to their purpose. - 22 For factory applications, QoS latency tolerance is classified into small, medium or large.
-Bandwidth - 23 tolerance is classified into wide, medium or narrow, and the tolerance for packet loss is classified - 24 into loss intolerant or loss-tolerant.
-This implies that factory applications may require a large - 25 number of QoS classes, more than the 8 classes specified in IEEE Std 802.1Q.
-To deal with a large - 26 number of QoS class requirements, defining usage of tag fields may be needed for precise and - 27 fine QoS control over L2.
-Any priority tag must be understood in both wired and wireless - 28 networks, which may require tag translation amongst the two. - 29 Future industrial wireless communications will take advantage of TSN functions and features - 30 specified in IEEE 802.1.
-The wired/wireless integrated networks for future flexible factories IoT - 31 scenarios should be able to accommodate various applications with different end-to-end QoS - 32 requirements.
-These requirements can be met by closing the gaps within the following - 33 functions:
+- 2 Communication in factories has until now been mainly wired communication.
+There are increasing - 3 expectations for the use of wireless connectivity among machines in the manufacturing and factory - 4 processes.
+Future industrial factory networks are expected to use more wireless to reduce the - 5 installation cost as well as to enhance flexibility.
+As such, the factory network needs to support the - 6 successful operation of various wireless applications. - 7 This report addresses integrated wired and wireless IoT communications in the factory environment, - 8 and includes use cases and requirements with a focus on bridged Layer 2 networks.
+It presents - 9 problems and challenges observed within the factory and reports on possible solutions for - 10 overcoming some of these issues in order to enable flexibility within factories. - 11 One distinct aspect of factory networks is that the physical devices connecting to the network are - 12 used to control and monitor real-world actions and conditions.
+This requires the provisioning of - 13 QoS for a variety of traffic types that may be characterized as either periodic or sporadic.
+In a flexible - 14 factory, humans are engaged in the control and monitoring system and therefore need to be - interconnected with the network in order to interact with physical devices and machinery. - 16 When the factory network is extended over radio, some incompatibility in QoS provisioning - 17 between wired and wireless segments becomes apparent due to unpredictable variations in the - 18 available bandwidth over the radio segment.
+In order to overcome the variable environment for - 19 wireless communications, coordination among network elements is required. - 20 The report considers communication requirements for six categories of wireless applications, which - are classified according to their purpose. - 22 For factory applications, QoS latency tolerance is classified into small, medium, or large.
+Bandwidth - 23 tolerance is classified into wide, medium, or narrow, and the tolerance for packet loss is classified - 24 into loss intolerant or loss-tolerant.
+This implies that factory applications may be represented by - 25 not only traffic classes but also additional information related to QoS requirements, which include - 26 traffic flows identification and specificationsThis implies that factory applications may require a - 27 large number of QoS classes, more than the eight classes specified in IEEE Std 802.1Q [7].
+To deal - 28 with a large number of QoS class requirements, defining usage of tag fields may be needed for - 29 precise and fine QoS control over L2.
+Any priority tag must be understood in both wired and wireless - 30 networks, which may require tag translation among the two. - 31 Future industrial wireless communications will take advantage of TSN functions and features - 32 specified in IEEE Std 802.1.
+The wired/wireless integrated networks for future flexible factories IoT - 33 scenarios should be able to accommodate various applications with different end-to-end QoS - 34 requirements.
+These requirements can be met by closing the gaps within the following functions: - End-to-end stream reservation in a wired/wireless integrated network - Wireless link redundancy for reliability and jitter improvement - Adaptation to rapid changes in wireless environments - Coordination among the wireless transmissions in the unlicensed bands

-- End to end stream reservation in a wired/wireless integrated network - Wireless link redundancy for reliability and jitter improvement - Adaptation to rapid changes in wireless environments - Coordination among the wireless transmissions in the unlicensed bands - 38 Coordination mechanism is required in order to ensure end-to-end QoS provisioning over the - 39 entire factory network.
-The following control functions over the wired/wireless network are - 40 anticipated for coordination purpose.

-- Control of data flows across wireless links. - 5.
-Joint coordination of frequency channel and forwarding paths. - 6.
-Spatial control for wireless links, i.e. power and antenna directivity.
+- 1 Coordination mechanism is required in order to ensure end-to-end QoS provisioning over the entire - 2 factory network.
+The following control functions over the wired/wireless network are anticipated - 3 for coordination purpose: - Control of data flows across wireless links. - Joint coordination of frequency channel and forwarding paths. - Spatial control for wireless links, i.e., power and antenna directivity.